george-wood/epts/README.md

 documents when exchanging data:

-- A raw data file, which contains the actual data in a format that can be parsed line by line
+- A raw data file, which contains the actual data in a format that can be parsed line by line.
-- An xml file containing metadata and a data format specification that defines the format of the raw data file
+- An xml file containing metadata and a data format specification that defines the format of the raw data file.

 The epts package makes it easy to read the raw data file according to the data format specification.